 A customer shopping on your website may find difficulty simply because they are not that good at reading English.
 While that isn’t your fault, they can end up frustrated and feeling like your brand is discriminative.

-Put prompts in place to let a customer know that they have the option of another language.
+Put prompts in place to let customers know they have the option of another language.
 That way, someone won’t waste so much time typing words in a search bar that bring no results.
-Started a Shopify store?
+Have you started a Shopify store?
 Here’s a manual on selling in multiple languages.

 Transferred Expectations

 Very particular customers may be used to special order options.
-If they don’t find these on your site, or they happen to be limited, it may affect your brand negatively.
+If they don’t find these on your site or they are limited, it may negatively affect your brand.

 Craft kind messages that let shoppers know when certain options are unavailable or limited.
-Also, make sure that this kind of information is available at the necessary stage.
+Also, ensure this kind of information is available at the necessary stage.
 For example, with the split shipment, let a customer know what will have to be delivered split, or what can’t be.
 Withholding information to fast-track a sale could make a customer see your brand as dishonest.

 It’s better to risk driving a customer away than make them repeat a process or withstand a decision they can’t reverse.